GoobyCorp/XDKbuild/README.md

 cOz -  Bootloader reverse engineering, and lots of the patch code derived for use in this project.
 You have always been there for me man, thanks XD!

-Visual Studio - Python and patch library release, some patches were ported from his lib
+Visual Studio - Python and patch library release, some patches were ported from his lib and mass refactor from C to C++

 Octal450 - J-Runner integration, creating compatible timing files, and flash testing, nice work man